larsjuvik/bank-system/README.md

 ## Security notes :closed_lock_with_key:

 This application is a demo at heart, and has settings promoting easy development on the cost of less security.
+The application may contain security vulnerabilities and should not be deployed in any sensitive or production environments.

 For an overview the security, see the [Security](./docs/SECURITY.md) document.

 ## Goals :white_check_mark: